Interdisciplinary Student Leadership Program

 Do you write me a check?

 No. We set aside a budget for you to spend on creating your dream event.
 We will process the expenses.
 Your stipend will be processed through Financial Aid and be applied to your Cal Poly account.

 What do I get out of this?

-In addition to the budget, infrastructure and support to make your vision a reality, the hands-on experience of making a program happen from start to finish will be valuable in your professional life.
+In addition to the support, infrastructure and budget to make your vision a reality, the hands-on experience of making a program happen from start to finish will be valuable in your professional life.
 There will be lots of documentation of your collaboration that will look great on your resume.
 Of course, there is also the $500 stipend.

 Can I work with friends?

 Applications will be accepted from individual students only, but we understand that you may be working with a team.